dendroenydris/entity-resolution-pipeline/README.md

 > *-You can find the code for this part in the file named Matching.py.
 > Each function is called `calculate_x``, where x is the respective similarity method.*
+>

-> *-You can see the matched entites in CSV file of each simalrity function and blocking method within the reasult folder*
+> Also you can see, CSV file of each simalrity function and blocking method within the reasult folder